Can Vinyl Plank Flooring Be Installed Over Tile: A Comprehensive Guide

 3. Grout Line Management: Smooth out grout lines with a leveling compound to ensure a uniform surface, preventing bumps from showing through the vinyl planks.

-4. Moisture Mitigation: Investigate any moisture issues before installation, which may involve improving ventilation, using a moisture barrier, or fixing leaks.
+4. Moisture Mitigation: Investigate and resolve any moisture issues before installation.
+This may involve improving ventilation, using a moisture barrier, or fixing leaks.

-By diligently preparing the existing tile surface, you can minimize potential issues and ensure a successful installation of vinyl plank flooring.
-These steps will enhance the appearance of your new floor and contribute to its longevity.
+By diligently preparing the existing tile surface, you can minimize potential issues and ensure a successful vinyl plank flooring installation.
+These steps will enhance both the appearance and longevity of your new floor.

 Foyer entry with dark wood flooring, railing, and chandelier.